Alex13832/Colorizer-iOS/README.md

 </p>

 ## Animations
 The app can take black-and-white films and make an animations by sampling images from the movie.
 Since it takes a long time to convert a batch of grayscale images to color images, it's not recommended to choose too big films.
 The example below took approximately 17 s. to generate, the orginal film is 13 s long.
-52 frames were sampled, which means that every frame takes around 0.33 s to computer when using the Xcode iPhone emulator.
+52 frames were sampled, which means that every frame takes around 0.33 s to compute when using the Xcode iPhone emulator.

 <img src="./images/high_noon.gif" width="300" />